passbolt/passbolt_styleguide/README.md

 Edit one LESS file to see if it works!

-How to run the demo?
+Quick how-to for developers
 ==========================

+## Starting the demo
-After running this commands, the demo will be located at [http://localhost:3000](http://localhost:3000)
+After running this commands, the demo will be accessible from [http://localhost:3000](http://localhost:3000)

 ```
-npm run start-api-app-dev-server
-npm run start-ext-app-dev-server
+npm run start-app-dev-server
 ```

+Each change made on the js applications source code will trigger a build and refresh the browser tab where the demo has been started.

 How to update the styleguide?
 =============================